cfpb/design-system/docs/pages/buttons.md

               </button>
           </div>
         variation_description: A link can be styled as a button, and a button can be styled as a link.
-Whenever possible, use buttons for user actions and use anchor links for navigation.
+Whenever possible, use buttons for actions and links for navigation.
       - variation_is_deprecated: false
         variation_name: Printed button
         variation_description: When a